imnsss/EECS1720_100_DAY_CODE/README.md

 ### Jan 14, 2022 √
  - Install Python and P5JS on Processing
- - ~~But...There is something wrong running the program of Python.
+ - ~~But...There is something wrong when I run the program with Python mode.
 I will check it later.~~
  - Nevermind!
 The Python mode is just for Processing 3.5.4 and I was using Processing 4.
 I redownloaded Processing 3.5.4 and Python mode worked eventually!